 Explore more Lean Culture deliverables

-To improve the effectiveness of implementation, we can leverage best practice documents in Lean Culture.
-These resources below were developed by management consulting firms and Lean Culture subject matter experts.
+To improve the effectiveness of implementation, we can leverage the Lean Culture templates below that were developed by management consulting firms and Lean Culture subject matter experts.

 Ensuring that Lean initiatives are strategically aligned with the organization's broader goals is paramount.
 A study by PwC showed that companies that tightly align their operational strategies with their corporate strategy can see profitability rates that are up to 70% higher than those of companies with low alignment.
 To achieve this, it is essential to establish a clear connection between Lean activities and strategic objectives, ensuring that every Lean project supports the overarching business goals.